 What is cost segregation?

-Cost segregation is an engineering study that identifies components of a property that can be depreciated faster than the 27.5/39-year standard.
-Personal property (carpets, appliances, fixtures) may qualify for 5 or 7-year depreciation.
-Bonus depreciation allows 100% first-year deduction for qualified property (phasing out 2023-2026).
+Cost segregation is an engineering study that identifies property components that can be depreciated faster than the 27.5/39-year standard.
+Personal property (carpets, appliances, fixtures) may qualify for 5 or 7-year depreciation, and bonus depreciation allows accelerated first-year deductions for qualified property.

 Is this calculator free?

 Yes, completely free with no signup required.
-For educational purposes only.
-Consult a tax professional for your specific depreciation schedule and recapture calculations.
+All calculations run locally in your browser.
+For educational purposes only — consult a tax professional for your specific depreciation schedule.